Umesh-01/Java/Assignments/README.md

 the Country names stored as keys.
 This method should return the ArrayList.

 NOTE: You can test the methods using a main method.

+#### Question 2

+Write a java program that connects to oracle database, queries the inbuilt table “emp” and displays the first two columns (empno using column index and ename using column name ) of all the rows.

+#### Question 3

+Write a java program that establishes a connection to oracle database successfully.
+If the connection is successful, it should display a message “Connection Established successfully”.
+In case, it is not able to do so due to any exception, it should display the message “Connection could not be established “.
+If there is an exception, it should also display the description of the exception.

+#### Question 4

+Create a class Employee and implement the below method in the class.

+Write Junit testcases to test the below given method:

+public String findName(ArrayList employees,String name){

+ String result="";

+ if(employees.contains(name)){

+  result="FOUND";

+ }else{

+  result="NOT FOUND";

+ }

+ return result;

+ }

+#### Question 5

+Write a program to store a group of employee names into a HashSet, retrieve the elements one by one using an Iterator.